joerg-rueggeberg/moodle_user_csv_GUI/README.md

-# User CSV Generator for Moodle
+# User CSV Generator for Moodle - GUI Version
 User CSV Generator for Moodle
 This Script takes some user input
 - firstname